-The Office of Naval Intelligence, which is located in the National Maritime Intelligence Center (NMIC), is a restricted federal installation, located at the Suitland Federal Center.
+The Office of Naval Intelligence is located in the National Maritime Intelligence Center (NMIC).
+This is a restricted federal installation, located at the Suitland Federal Center.
 As such, the security and protection of property, personnel, and classified material on the installation must be ensured.
 Vehicles and personnel who enter the NMIC facility are permitted entry conditioned upon consent to be inspected or searched.
-Entry and exit inspections are authorized to prevent or deter the unauthorized entry of personnel, as well as the following items: firearms, ammunition, alcohol, illegal controlled substances, personally owned recording devices, cameras, cellular phones, thumb drives, personal laptops, MP-3 players, PDSs and PEDs with record capability, personal two-way pagers, explosive and combustible materials, corrosive chemicals, and chemical or biological materials.
+Entry and exit inspections are authorized to prevent or deter the unauthorized entry of personnel, as well as, the following items: firearms, ammunition, alcohol, illegal controlled substances, personally owned recording devices, cameras, cellular phones, thumb drives, personal laptops, MP-3 players, PDSs and PEDs with record capability, personal two-way pagers, explosive and combustible materials, corrosive chemicals, and chemical or biological materials, etc.

 Accessing the Suitland Federal Center